 Course websites are available from Marquette University's learning management system, D2L.
 Faculty are able manage their courses, posting assignments, course materials, create discussion forums, creating assessments, and manage assignment drop boxes.

 The email addresses of students enrolled in a particular course are available from CheckMarq, as well as your secure online profile.

 Class rosters are contact sheets of photographs of students enrolled in your course.
 The link to course rosters is located on each course page page.

 Seating charts are administered by faculty assistants.
 Faculty assistants can login at SeatGen.com/.
 Faculty should contact their administrative assistant in help developing and printing out each seating chart.

 Protect yourself from identity theft, viruses, and malicious programs designed to change how your computer operates.

 Scanning & OCR

 The Media and Technology Group provides scanning and optical character recognition services to faculty and staff.
 Documents can be scanned and converted into editable text.
 Scan & email services are available on selected copiers in Ray & Kay Eckstein Hall.
 Users are able to use the copier as a scanner and email the scanned item as a pdf document.
 Contact the Media and Technology Group for more information.

-All classrooms in Ray & Kay Eckstein Hall are equiped with audio/visual equipment including computers, projectors, document cameras, LCDs, cable TV, and DVD/VCR players.
+All Ray & Kay Eckstein Hall classrooms are equipped with audio/visual equipment, including computers, projectors, document cameras, LCDs, cable TV, and DVD/VCR players.
 A complete list of classrooms and equipment is available here.
 To request portable equipment, please complete the Online Equipment Request Form.
-If you require special software for your classroom, please contact the Media and Technology Group.
+If you require special software for your classroom, please get in touch with the Media and Technology Group.